sayantansls/VCF_Generator/README.md

 ## Limitations

-1. Currently, the script does not support duplications - any HGVS nomenclature like g.125456dup will not be handled.
-2. The script only consumes genomic HGVS nomenclature, not cDNA or protein nomenclature.
+1. The script only consumes genomic HGVS nomenclature, not cDNA or protein nomenclature.

-*Both the limitations are currently being worked on and will be resolved in future versions*
+*The limitations are currently being worked on and will be resolved in future versions*

 ## Contact